Convoy SC 42: Action

-The convoy made two emergency turns over the next half-hour as ships in convoy reported sighting three more surfaced U-boats.
+The convoy made two emergency turns over the next half-hour as ships in the convoy reported sighting three more surfaced U-boats.
 Another emergency convoy turn ninety minutes later caught Skeena pursuing a contact at speed.
-While maneuvering to avoid collision, Skeena passed a surfaced U-boat on a reciprocal course, being fired upon by ships in convoy so closely that Skeena's guns could not be depressed to bear. torpedoed Baron Pentland and Tahchee during the excitement.
-The tanker Tahchee was towed back to port by Orillia but the 3410-GRT British freighter Baron Pentland sank with 1512 standards of lumber and two of her crew.
+While maneuvering to avoid collision, Skeena passed a surfaced U-boat on a reciprocal course, being fired upon by ships in the convoy so closely that Skeena's guns could not be depressed to bear. torpedoed Baron Pentland and Tahchee during the excitement.
+The tanker Tahchee was towed back to port by Orillia but the 3,410 GRT British freighter Baron Pentland sank with 1,512 standards of lumber and two of her crew.